istio/istio.io/content/docs/concepts/traffic-management/index.md

 This configuration says that traffic sent to the *reviews* service (specified in the `hosts` field) should be routed to the v1 subset of the underlying *reviews* service instances.
-The route `subset` specifies the name of a defined subset in a corresponding destination rule configuration:
+The route `subset` specifies the name of a defined subset in a corresponding destination rule configuration.

+A subset specifies one or more labels that identify version-specific instances.
+For example, in a Kubernetes deployment of Istio, "version: v1" indicates that only pods containing the label "version: v1" will receive traffic.

+In a `DestinationRule`, you can then add additional policies.
+For example, the following definition specifies to use the random load balancing mode:

 {{< text yaml >}}
 apiVersion: networking.istio.io/v1alpha3